 While in most cases broad ligament leiomyomas are asymptomatic, patients may present pelvic pain or a palpable pelvic/abdominal mass.
-Pelvic pain may be as result of pressure effects on adjacent organs or a complicating torsion.
+Pelvic pain may be as a result of pressure effects on adjacent organs or a complicating torsion.

 It is a type of extra-uterine leiomyoma that arises from the broad ligament, often by a stalk.